Minhs2/TM-Gbx-input-visualizer/README.md

 ## To do

+- Fix issue where the program doesn't close fully when exiting

 - Add a progress bar or other progress indicator

 - Overlay input viewer video with onto a rendered replay video automatically